-It is recommended that you wait at least 6 months between pregnancies to allow you to recuperate, lose weight and breast feed adequately.
-If your pregnancy was complicated by diabetes, high blood pressure, premature labor or if you delivered by cesarean section, you should wait at least a year before trying to conceive again.
+It is recommended that you wait between pregnancies to allow you to recuperate, lose weight, and breastfeed adequately.
+If your pregnancy was complicated by diabetes, high blood pressure, premature labor, or if you delivered by cesarean section, you should wait at least a year before trying to conceive again.

 The birth control method that you choose after delivery will depend on several factors:

-Avoid estrogen containing contraception as it may decrease the production of breast milk.
-You may use progesterone only containing products such as:
+Avoid contraception containing estrogen as it may decrease the production of breast milk.
+You may use progesterone only, such as:

-Use regular estrogen containing birth control pills if you have normal blood pressure and do not smoke.
+All bottle-feeding mothers can use any form of contraception including estrogen-containing birth control pills provided they have normal blood pressure and do not smoke.

-Our goal is to discuss your birth control options and plan prior to your delivery.
+Our goal is to discuss your birth control options and plan before your delivery.
 Please discuss these options with your OB provider during your OB visit.